 Attendance at Liturgy

 Since the family of God gathers together as a parish community at the weekly liturgy, candidates are expected to attend weekly liturgy.
-Be sure to greet Father Bob as you leave Mass each week.
+Be sure to greet Father Jim as you leave Mass each week.
 Frequent reception of Holy Eucharist and reception of the sacrament of Reconciliation are encouraged.

 Stewardship and Service